National Debate Coaches Association National Championships

 Email: gabriel.rusk@gmail.com

-I consider myself tech>truth but I have been approaching a closer equilibrium between the two lately due to the poor state of evidence ethics, power tagging, clipping, and more.
+I consider myself tech>truth but constantly lament the poor state of evidence ethics, power tagging, clipping, and more.
 Further, I know stakes can be high in a bubble, bid, or important round but let's still come out of the debate feeling as if it was a positive experience.
 Life is too short for needless suffering.
 Please be kind, compassionate, and cordial.

 Big Things

-- I'm comfortable if you want to take the debate down kritical, theoretical, and/or pre-fiat based roads.
+I'm comfortable if you want to take the debate down kritical, theoretical, and/or pre-fiat based roads.
 I think framework debates be them pre or post fiat are awesome.
 Voted on many K's before too.
 Here be dragons.
 I will say though, over time I've become increasingly tired of opportunistic, poor quality, and unfleshed out theory in PF.
-But in the coup of the century I have been converted that disclosure theory and para theory is a viable path to the ballot if you win your interp.
-I still believe theory is used as an easy way to avoid substantive debates but you do you.
-I will always prefer a round sans disclosure theory but can no longer for intellectual consistency stop you from running it.
-Still highly suspicious of paraphrasing theory as your "full-text" cards are super power clipped and disclosure solves back but you do you.
-TL;DR: I would highly discourage running trigger warning theory in front of me.
-I am more skeptical of paraphrasing theory than disclosure theory.
-Lastly, if you look back at the last 32 rounds or so I've judged with theory as the primary voter I've probably only voted for the team who introduced theory in the round 7 of 32 rounds.
-Meaning I vote for theory 22% of the time when it's the voter.
-Take that as you will.
-All variables being equal I would prefer post-fiat stock topic specific rounds but in principle remain as tabula rasa as I can.
+But in the coup of the century, I have been converted to the position that disclosure theory and para theory is a viable path to the ballot if you win your interp.
+I do have questions I am ruminating on after the summer doxxing of judges and debaters whether certain interps of disc are viable and am interested to see how that can be explored in a theory round.
+I would highly discourage running trigger warning theory in front of me.
+See thoughts below on that.
+All variables being equal I would prefer post-fiat stock topic-specific rounds but in principle remain as tabula rasa as I can on disc and paraphrasing theory.

 Little Things

-- I don't like to time because it slows my flow in fast rounds but please flag overtime responses or raise your phone.
-Don't interrupt.
+I don't like to time because it slows my flow in fast rounds but please flag overtime responses in speechs and raise your phone.
+Don't interrupt or use loud timers.

 Let me explain why I am writing this.
 This isn't because I'm right and you're wrong.
 I'm not trying to convince you.
 Nor should you cite this formally in round to win said round.
 Rather, a lot of you care so much about debate and theory in particular gets pretty personal fairly quickly that I want to explain why my hesitancy isn't personal to you either.
 I am not opposing theory as someone who is opposed to change in Public Forum.